enkidevs/curriculum/docker/fundamentals/overview/docker-cli.md

 docker container ls
 ```

-Likewise, to remove the `nginx` image, we can do:
+Likewise, to remove an image named `nginx`, we can do:

 ```bash
 docker image rm nginx